In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 1

-Identify the key information from the problem: the population mean (μ), the population standard deviation (σ), the sample size (n), and the value of interest (5900 MMT CO2 eq).
-These values should be referenced from Exercise 33.
+Step 1: Identify the key information from the problem.
+The problem involves finding the probability that the sample mean of a random sample of six days falls between 5.1 and 15.7 picomoles per liter.
+This requires using the sampling distribution of the sample mean.
+Recall that the mean and standard deviation of the population are needed, as well as the sample size (n = 6).
+Refer to Exercise 34 for these values.

-Determine the sampling distribution of the sample mean.
-The mean of the sampling distribution is the same as the population mean (μ), and the standard error (SE) is calculated as SE = σ / √n, where σ is the population standard deviation and n is the sample size.
+Step 2: Determine the mean (μ) and standard deviation (σ) of the population from Exercise 34.
+Use these values to calculate the standard error of the mean (SE), which is given by the formula: .
+Here, n is the sample size (6).

-Standardize the value of interest (5900 MMT CO2 eq) to a z-score using the formula: z = (X̄ - μ) / SE, where X̄ is the sample mean (5900), μ is the population mean, and SE is the standard error.
+Step 3: Standardize the sample mean values (5.1 and 15.7) to z-scores using the formula: , where x̄ is the sample mean, μ is the population mean, and SE is the standard error calculated in Step 2.
+Compute the z-scores for both 5.1 and 15.7.

-Use the z-score to find the probability that the sample mean is greater than 5900.
-This can be done by looking up the z-score in a standard normal distribution table or using statistical software to find the area to the right of the z-score.
+Step 4: Use the standard normal distribution table (or a statistical software) to find the probabilities corresponding to the z-scores obtained in Step 3.
+Subtract the smaller probability from the larger probability to find the probability that the sample mean is between 5.1 and 15.7.

-Compare the calculated probability with the results from Exercise 33 to interpret how the probability changes when considering the sample mean instead of individual values.
+Step 5: Compare the result with the probabilities obtained in Exercise 34.
+Note that the probabilities may differ because Exercise 34 likely involved individual data points, while this problem involves the sampling distribution of the sample mean, which has a smaller standard error.

 Verified video answer for a similar problem: